1 ½cupcheddarsharp, shredded, divided; 6 ounces total

 Instructions

-Preheat the oven to 400°F. Spray a 2-quart baking dish with olive oil.
+Preheat the oven to 400°F. Lightly grease a 2-quart baking dish.

 If there are liquids at the bottom of the skillet, carefully drain the mixture and return it to the skillet.
 Stir in the kosher salt, black pepper, and garlic.
 Cook, stirring, for 1 more minute.